Other mimeograph write-ups, sites, and resources

 Stampalofi – lo fi printmaking

 Without using a mimeograph machine, Robert Marjoribanks makes low-tech prints with a hybrid screenprint/mimeo method.
-He’s got a gif-based tutorial at stampalofi.art, here.
-A nice touch is his use of rice-flour- or corn-starch-based medium to make ink out of on-hand pigments from items like coffee, red cabbage.
+He’s got a gif-based tutorial at stampalofi.art, here (unfortunately it doesn’t seem to be working as of 07/2022).
+A nice touch is his use of rice-flour- or corn-starch-based medium to make ink out of on-hand pigments from items like coffee, red cabbage (on YouTube).
 He does in-person workshops in Leith (UK).
 More info is available here.

 DIY mimeograph machine – the Tin-Can Wonder